phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

     right:
         title: "Outreach"
         text: "
         Volunteer to do outreach work with PCW, which includes participating in community events, canvassing and flyering, marketing and graphic design, and more.
 If you are a Spanish speaker, we welcome your support with translations and community engagement.

-    The Outreach Team is actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!
-We're also looking for volunteers who can help with onsite outreach in and around our network installations in North Philadelphia.
+        Volunteers who participate in PCW's outreach are also invited to join installations, which are a great opportunity to learn more about PCW's work, engage with community members who open their homes and spaces to us, and conduct outreach post-install.

         ## Here are some of the skill areas that are relevant to our work: